A delicious hot and sour Thai coconut milk soup with chicken, our Tom Kha Gai recipe is dairy-free, gluten-free, and perfect for a cold day.

 Taste-wise, galangal is sharper, spicier and slightly more peppery than ginger.

-If you are worried about spiciness – let met tell you that the curry paste adds a small kick, without making it too spicy for me, a mild eater.
+If you are worried about spiciness – let me tell you that the curry paste adds a small kick without making it too spicy for me, a mild eater.
 My husband, on the other hand, adds an extra teaspoon to his bowl for that fiery burn.
 Best of all, the Thai red curry paste is both vegan and gluten-free.

 Tom kha gai is versatile and eaten differently depending on where you are in the world.

 Alternatively, when we make it at home, it’s a meal in a bowl.
-With plenty of chicken, mushrooms, and carrots, it is the addition of the gluten-free rice noodles that make it a complete dinner.
+With plenty of chicken, mushrooms, and carrots, it is the addition of gluten-free rice noodles that makes it a complete dinner.
+However, if you want to serve it as an appetizer, you might want to follow it with a delicious chicken pad thai, peanut satay chicken stir-fry.
+They are all on our list of favorite GF chicken recipes.

 We top each bowl with fresh bean sprouts and squeeze on a slice of lemon.
 Since we love bean sprouts, we tend to go a bit overboard with the quantity.
 Popular worldwide is lime instead of lemon.